fri13th/u.js/README.md

-Javascript minimalistic tool set for professional web development
+Javascript minimalistic library for all kind of professional web development

+05/14/2015 Add World's Smallest Animation Library(about 1.3k minified) for simple animation